WeiiswurstDev/AdminTools3/README.md

 ## Features
 * Many different modules in a GUI
+* Full Support for Bukkit/Spigot/Paper 1.13+
-* Support for Bukkit 1.13+, might be buggy for legacy versions
+* Legacy Support for Bukkit/Spigot/Paper 1.8+ (This might be buggy, please update!)
 * 100% customizable messages, with support for PlaceholderAPI
     * Default translations to English and German provided
 * Customizable cooldowns, aliases and individual settings for each module
 * Permissions for each module, and more
 * /pinfo, which shows customizable information for any player
 * An API to integrate your plugin as modules into the GUI
+* If you use PaperMC, the plugin will teleport players asynchronously to save resources

 ## Module list
 * Kill Players